 There is an additional check box in this section:

-Adding your company branding is an excellent way to customize Adobe Sign for the users in your account, as well as your signers.
+Adding your company branding is an excellent way to customize Acrobat Sign for the users in your account, as well as your signers.

 Company name and URL hostname